dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 And now that you know the theory...

-Next up is an article about how to _actually_ manipulate to the build system to pull off some tricks.
+Next up is an article on how to  manipulate to the build system to pull off some tricks. :dancer: